 I was lucky.
 My parents were frugal and taught me the value of a dollar early in life.
-My childhood friend Jennifer wasn’t so fortunate—she wasn’t taught that those “starter” credit cards in college were bad news.
+My childhood friend Jennifer wasn’t so fortunate.
+She was never taught that those “starter” credit cards in college were bad news.
 She got in the habit of spending money she didn’t have, later assumed her husband was paying bills when he wasn’t, and eventually maxed out her home equity line of credit without a concrete plan to pay it down.

-The financial lessons I learned early on were second nature to me, but for Jennifer spending within her limits and planning for long term financial success was a major life shift.
+The financial lessons I learned early on were second nature to me, but for Jennifer, spending within her limits and planning for long term financial success was a major life shift.
 She began to understand the link between her money, her life priorities and the tools she could use to get on track to achieve her goals.
-My career as a financial planner was born.
+This was the moment my career as a financial planner began.

 One thing I’m doing to help the planet